pitt-crc/kubernetes-tutorial/README.md

 ### Installing Docker

-Rocky linux maintains [official instructions](https://docs.rockylinux.org/gemstones/docker/) for installing docker.
+Docker is used to packaging and deployment software applications as portable,  self-sufficient containers.
+Rocky Linux maintains [official instructions](https://docs.rockylinux.org/gemstones/docker/) for installing docker within Rocky OS.
+For installation instructions on other platforms, see the official [Docker documentation](https://docs.docker.com/engine/install/).

-The open source alternative Podman may come pre-installed on some systems, but has compatibility issues with the tools we will be using later on ([for example](https://github.com/kubernetes/minikube/issues/9120)).
+**Note:** The open source alternative Podman comes pre-installed on many systems, but has compatibility issues with the tools we will be using later on ([for example](https://github.com/kubernetes/minikube/issues/9120)).
+Podman is not recommended when following this tutorial.

-Installing docker boils down to a few `dnf` commands:
+Installing docker is accomplished using a few `dnf` commands:

 ```bash
 sudo dnf config-manager --add-repo https://download.docker.com/linux/centos/docker-ce.repo